This post has been a long time coming, so I’m super excited to finally publish it!

 Where to Find It: In the Asian food section of the grocery store, sometimes in the international aisle.
 Every grocery store I’ve been to sells it.
 If you opt for coconut aminos instead, you can find them at any natural food/health food store, Wegmans, Whole Foods, or online at Vitacost or Amazon.

 Why I Love It: For years, it has gotten a bad rap because of its high saturated fat content, but coconut oil contains a different kind of fatty acid that your body is more likely to burn as energy (without spiking your blood sugar) vs. store as fat like most other oils.
-It also has a higher smoke point and is heat stable, so it’s a better option for cooking (we use it instead of olive oil, which is more delicate and heat-sensitive).
+It also has a higher smoke point and is heat stable, so you don’t have to worry about things like “does coconut oil go bad“, as this makes it a better option for cooking (we use it instead of olive oil, which is more delicate and heat-sensitive).
 Not only that, but the lauric acid in coconut oil can kill bacteria, viruses and fungi, helping to prevent infections and illness.
 Check out this post about coconut oil’s benefits from Kimberly Snyder, one of my favorite nutritionists.

 How I Use It: Coconut oil is one of the most versatile items in our pantry.
 Whether I’m using it to saute or roast vegetables, make a crumble topping for a fruit crisp, glazed roasted peaches, firm up seductive raw chocolate fudge, create a chocolate shell for raw cookie dough bites OR moisturize my skin or lips, coconut oil is a must-have in our kitchen (and bathroom!).
 Read this article from Wellness Mama about 101 uses for coconut oil.